 Withdrawals due to adverse events were infrequent in both studies: pregabalin (4 participants), placebo (4 participants), gabapentin (2 participants), and amitriptyline (1 participant) (very low-quality evidence).

 Serious adverse events were reported in both studies.
 One study reported only one serious adverse event (cholelithiasis and major depression resulting in hospitalisation in the pregabalin group) and the other study reported no serious adverse events (very low-quality evidence).

-There were few or no data for our remaining secondary outcomes (very low-quality evidence).
+There were few or no data for our remaining secondary outcomes.

-We downgraded the evidence by three levels to very low due to too few data and the fact that the number of events was too small to be meaningful.
+For the outcomes with available data, we downgraded the quality of the evidence by three levels to very low-quality due to too few data and the fact that the number of events was too small to be meaningful.